minskylab/mass/ComputabilityIntroduction.md

-## One snippet is worth the hundred of words
+## One snippet is worth hundred of words

 ```python
 # TODO code